-Are you suffering from lumbago or back pain and now seek an effective treatment with an English-speaking physiotherapist in Barcelona?
+Are you suffering from lumbago and looking for an English-speaking physiotherapist in Barcelona?

 Acute lower back pain, commonly known as lumbago, is a common problem that is characterised as severe pain in the lower back.
 Most often, this problem occurs after repeated actions, carrying a heavy load or excessive physical effort and can cause a lot of discomfort.
 It is therefore necessary to consult a physiotherapist as soon as possible to relieve the pain and rehabilitate the back.